 Dr. Sarah Mess is a board-certified plastic surgeon who combines her artistic eye with surgical experience to restore your confidence.
 Your eyes are the windows to your soul and one of the first features people notice, and Dr. Mess aims to help you achieve the “look” you want.

-Here Is Everything You Need to Know About the Procedure
+Everything You Need to Know About Asian Eyelid Surgery

 Asian eyelid surgery a challenging procedure; it takes a skilled surgeon to preserve your ethnic characteristics while also opening and brightening your eyes.
 No two sets of eyes are identical, and many cultural traits can affect the outcome of your surgery.
 Considering how unique the procedure is, Dr. Sarah Mess will work closely with you during your consultation to better understand the result you would like to achieve.